akiflow/licenses-verifier/README.md

 This will help you to ensure that you are not infringing any copyrights or other intellectual property rights.

-Thanks to Licenses Verifier, you will save you time and money when, for example, going through a legal due diligence.
+Thanks to Licenses Verifier, you will save time and money when, for example, going through a legal due diligence.
 It will be easier to show that you have the right licenses for all the dependencies in your project by providing to your attorneys the information they need.

 ## How it works?

-Licenses Verifier checks that the dependencies in your `package.json` are licensed in a way that allows their use in the current project.
+Licenses Verifier checks that the dependencies in `package.json` are licensed in a way that allows their use in the current project.

-This is done by first listing all the dependencies in your `package.json` and then retrieving the licenses of such dependencies.
+This is done by first listing all the dependencies in `package.json` and then retrieving the licenses of such dependencies.
 This includes both the development and production licenses, and all the their dependencies (recursively).

 These licenses are then checked against the whitelist of licenses that are allowed in the current project.
-To whitelist a license, add it to the `whitelistedLicenses` array in the `package.json` file of the project.
+To whitelist a license, add it to the `whitelistedLicenses` array in `package.json`.

 Example: